adobe-apiplatform/user-sync.py/docs/Success Guide/setup_config_files.md

 - These apply to the disable/removal/or deletion of accounts by User Sync
 - Note that Federated accounts that are not in the directory cannot log in anyway (because login is handled by the ID provider where the user is no longer listed)

+\*  Future feature

 ##### Logging

+User sync produces log entries that are printed to standard output and also written to a log file.
+The logging set of configuration settings control details of where and how much log information is output.

+log\_to\_file turns the file log on or off.
+Messages can be on one of 5 level of importance and you can choose the lowest importance that will be included for either the file log or standard output log to the console.
+The defaults are to produce the file log and to include messages of level "info" or higher.
+This is the recommended setting.

+&#9744; Review the settings for logs and make any desired changes.

 	logging:
 	  # specifies whether you wish to generate a log file